 Besides her own band, she also works as a composer and lyricist in Kvalda, Hereä and Ikosen Siskot – a trio consisting of three singing sisters.
 Hereä’s latest album Veden värit was a nominee of the Best Folk Music Album of the Year 2016 in the finnish Grammys, Emma-gaala.
 Kvalda received the first prize at the Scandinavian Young Nordic Jazz Comets contest in 2004.

 Year 2010 Ikonen performed Into the Woodland silence with the UMO Jazz Orchestra, a composition by finnish composer Outi Tarkiainen tailored specially for Aili’s voice.
 The project was later recorded and released as an album with Norrbotten Big Band with Outi Tarkiainen as a conductor.

 The multifaceted vocalist has also performed at the Swedish Theater in Helsinki in the musical Kristina från Duvemåla, composed by the ABBA frontmen Björn Ulvaeus and Benny Andersson.

 Aili grew up in Korpilahti, Central Finland.
 Her musical studies started with violin at the age of five.
 During her high school years Aili found herself being increasingly drawn towards singing and she is still on that very path to this day.
-Aili enrolled at the Finnish Music Conservatory in Jyväskylä in 2001.
-After graduating in 2004, Aili moved to Helsinki to study jazz and folk music at the Sibelius Academy.
+Aili moved to Helsinki to study jazz and folk music at the Sibelius Academy in 2004.
 She completed her Master’s degree in Music in 2014.